PhilReedData/FactivaSearchAssist/README.md

 # FactivaSearchAssist
-Load Factiva search parameters from a line of a spreadsheet.
+Google Chrome extension to build a Factiva news search faster, reading from a line in a spreadsheet.